MuggleNet’s WWoHP Disability Travel Guide

 Planning for a trip takes time.
 You have to think about travel expenses, rooming, food, and where you are going to spend your time.
 However, for people who have health conditions, there is a whole lot more planning that has to go into it.

-Our own Ariel Taranski, who is living with postural orthostatic tachycardia syndrome (POTS) and gastroparesis, has some dos and don’ts to help with the stress of planning.
+As someone who is living with postural orthostatic tachycardia syndrome (POTS) and gastroparesis, I have some dos and don’ts to help with the stress of planning.

 See which hotels offer disability access within the rooms/accessible transportation to and from the parks.
 Before going to the park, if you have a wheelchair, look into ECVs as a possible option.
 If you are able, renting an ECV will make it easier for you to be mobile and avoid the large crowds.